YingZhou001/Immuannot/README.md

 Immuannot outputs several pieces of related information for HLA/KIR allele calling in the final gtf output.
 1) The feature "gene" row includes "template_allele" that used for gene structure annotation and "template_distance"  that indicates the edit distance between the target sequence and the template allele.
 2) The feature "transcript" row includes "consensus" call as a summary of the closest alleles from the IMGT database.
 The "new" tag at the rightest field indicates a novel gene sequence and the effect of the undocumented mutation.
-Most similar alleles from IMGT are also included in this row.
+Closest alleles from IMGT are also included in this row.

+__Please do use "consensus" or "allele" field but not "template_allele" as the allele type result.__

 Additionally, CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon",